 Edwards Air Force Base in California certainly has its fair share of oddball aircraft and eccentric pilots.
 But a test pilot flying a top-secret airplane in a gorilla suit?

-In 1942, Bell aircraft was developing its P-59 Airacomet, the first jet engine fighter designed by the United States.
-And although it never saw action, it was an important step in the development of U.S. air power.
+In 1942, Bell Aircraft was developing its P-59 Airacomet, the first jet engine fighter designed by the United States.
+And although it never saw action, it was an important step in the development of American air power.

 It was also a top-secret project at the time.
-The British had a jet fighter airframe in development since 1941 as did the Nazis.
+The British had a jet fighter airframe in development since 1941, as did the Nazis.
+The future of air supremacy in the Second World War might have been on the line, so everything had to be hush-hush.

-It was so secret, in fact, that when the P-59 was taxiing, airmen put a fake wooden propeller on her nose so onlookers wouldn’t notice anything odd about the aircraft.
+The jet program was so secret, in fact, that when the P-59 was taxiing, airmen placed a fake wooden propeller on its nose so onlookers wouldn’t notice anything unusual about the aircraft.

 In the air, however, it was a different story.
 Test pilots flying the usual piston-driven aviation engine would report back to base with sightings of a fast-moving plane without a propeller.
-They also said the plane was flown by a “gorilla, wearing a derby hat, waving a stogie at them.”
+They also claimed the aircraft was flown by a “gorilla, wearing a derby hat, waving a stogie at them.”

 The Chief test pilot for Bell Aircraft was Jack Woolams.
 By the time Bell was testing its P-59 design, Woolams had already served 18 months in the Army Air Corps.
 He was the man behind the gorilla mask.